A customer prepares to pump gas at a filling station in Springfield, Ill., on Jan. 29, 2010.

 "Reducing the U.S. Transportation Sector's Oil Consumption and Greenhouse Gas Emissions"

-Authors: W. Ross Morrow, Former Research Fellow, Energy Technology Innovation Policy research group, 2008–2009, Henry Lee, Director, Environment and Natural Resources Program, Kelly Sims Gallagher, Senior Associate, Energy Technology Innovation Policy research group, Gustavo Collantes, Former Research Fellow, Energy Technology Innovation Policy Research Group/Enviroment and Natural Resources Program, 2007–2008
+Authors: W. Ross Morrow, Former Research Fellow, Energy Technology Innovation Policy research group, 2008–2009, Henry Lee, Director, Environment and Natural Resources Program, Kelly Sims Gallagher, Member of the Board, Gustavo Collantes, Former Research Fellow, Energy Technology Innovation Policy Research Group/Enviroment and Natural Resources Program, 2007–2008

 - Harder Than it Looks.
 Reducing oil consumption and carbon emissions from transportation is a much greater challenge than conventional wisdom assumes.
 It will require substantially higher fuel prices, ideally in combination with more stringent regulation.

 - Higher Gasoline Prices Essential.
 Reducing carbon dioxide (CO2) emissions from the transportation sector 14% below 2005 levels by 2020 may require gas prices greater than $7/gallon by 2020.